Vibeproof/app/README.md

 ### Flow

-1. Create your event page (the cover image can be AI generated)
+1. Create your event page (the cover image is AI generated)
 2. Gate the event applications to specific group(s) of users
 3. Request a zk proof of group membership from the attendees
 4. Accept the applications and share your event details (physical address/link)